Nicholas Olsen (b.1995) is a Welsh composer.

 Nicholas was awarded the Principal's Prize for All Round Excellence in the School of Music at the Royal Conservatoire of Scotland.
 In 2015, he was awarded the second prize at the International Composition Competition “Artistes en Herbe”.

-Nicholas is currently one of the composers on the Adopt A Composer scheme where he has been partnered with Da Capo Alba, a Mandolin and Guitar orchestra.
+Nicholas is also one of the composers on the Adopt A Composer scheme where he has been partnered with Da Capo Alba, a Mandolin and Guitar orchestra based in East Kilbride.
 The scheme is run by Making Music in partnership with Sound and Music, in association with BBC Radio 3, it is funded by the PRS Foundation, Philip and Dorothy Green Trust and Creative Scotland.
 Nicholas is also currently a composer on the Composing For Bassoon scheme run by Psappha where Nicholas will produce a new work for solo Bassoon to be played by Ben Hudson.

 In March 2017, the BBC National Orchestra of Wales performed his work A Shade or Two Darker in concert at the BBC Hoddinott Hall, Cardiff under the baton on B Tommy Andersson.
 In the same month, Nicholas also worked with the BBC Scottish Symphony Orchestra and Mark Heron workshopping and recording his piece Coordinates.

 Nicholas had two new works premiered in the 2017 Plug Festival.
 His piece, Cloudmine, was written for the Glasgow New Music Expedition and premiered by the GNME and Jessica Cottis.
 In the same festival, students from the Royal Conservatoire of Scotland performed Impromptu for two pianos.